recolic/microsoft-intune-archlinux/README.md

 - msft-identity-broker.service: Failed to set up special execution directory in /home/YourName/.config: Operation not permitted

 This is also a permission issue while overwritting user config with root account manually.
 Please run `chown -R YourName /home/YourName/.config` and restart the service.

+- Failed to decrypt with key:LinuxBrokerRegularUserSecretKey thumbprint

+Run `seahorse` and make sure your **default** keyring is unlocked, and contains **valid** certificates.